Towards Understanding Adversarial Robustness of Optical Flow Networks: Additional Examples for Handcrafted Patch Attacks

-In Figure~\ref{fig:handcraftedExamples} we show additional qualitative results for the circular high-frequency black and white vertical striped patch on FlowNetC.
+In Figure~\ref{fig:handcraftedExamples} we show additional results for our circular high-frequency black and white vertically striped patch for FlowNetC.
 We only show results for FlowNetC, since it is the most vulnerable flow network and thus shows the most severe effect in the optical flow estimates.
-Similar to the optimized patch, the handcrafted patch severely deteriorates the optical flow estimates.
+Similar to optimized patches, our handcrafted patch severely deteriorates the optical flow estimates.